michaeljclark/rv8/doc/src/mmio.md

 # MMIO

-The following document outlines (unofficial) layout for the riscv_meta emulator, TIME, MIPI, PLIC and UART MMIO devices.
+The following document outlines (unofficial) layout for the riscv-meta emulator devices:

+- TIME
+- MIPI
+- PLIC
+- UART

 The UART MMIO layout is based on a 16550, the TIME device is based on version 1.9.1 of the RISC-V Privileged Specification.
 The PLIC device